Our Governance

 The board is appointed under the Health and Wellbeing Act 2019, which requires a member to have qualifications and experience in areas including law, business, public health, academia, community service organisations or the not-for-profit sector or other areas the Minister for Health and Minister for Ambulance Services considers relevant.
 The Act also requires that at least one board member must be an Aboriginal person or a Torres Strait Islander.

-Highly-experienced, widely-published and highly awarded expert on urban development, sustainability, environmental science and public health.
-One of Australia’s most respected environmental scientists, Professor Ian Lowe is an emeritus professor of science, technology and society at Griffith University, where he was previously Head of the School of Science, and an adjunct professor at Flinders University and the University of the Sunshine Coast.
-He holds earned degrees from the University of NSW and the University of York, as well as honorary doctorates from Griffith University and the University of the Sunshine Coast.
-His principal research interests are in the broad area of policy decisions influencing use of science and technology, especially in the fields of energy and environment.
+Emeritus Professor Lowe holds earned degrees from the University of New South Wales and the University of York as well as honorary doctorates from Griffith University and the University of the Sunshine Coast.
+Emeritus Professor Lowe’s principal research interests are in the broad area of policy decisions influencing the use of science and technology, especially in the fields of energy and environment.

-He is also a non-Executive Director for the Central Queensland, Wide Bay, Sunshine Coast Primary Health Network.
-In 2015 Dr Spierings was appointed by the Australian Government to serve as the Australian Youth Delegate to the United Nations (UN).
+Dr Spierings is a Gaangulu man and brings his expertise in Indigenous health, community health access, health research, academia, and the not-for-profit sector.
+Dr Spierings is a Postdoctoral Research Fellow at the Poche Centre for Indigenous Health at the University of Queensland, investigating COVID-19 health messaging in Indigenous communities, patient centred models of care, health governance and Aboriginal men’s health.
+Dr Spierings is also a non-Executive Director for the Central Queensland, Wide Bay, Sunshine Coast Primary Health Network.
+In 2015, Dr Spierings was appointed by the Australian Government to serve as the Australian Youth Delegate to the United Nations.
 He has previously worked in various policy and community development roles and the construction industry.

 Ms Jane Williams is an experienced registered nurse and holds qualifications in management, community service coordination and rural and remote health.
 Since 1992, Ms Williams has worked in rural and remote areas of Western Queensland and continues to practice as a wellness nurse at the Barcaldine Medical Centre and cares for people with chronic disease and mental illness.
 Living and working as part of a rural and remote community has provided Ms Williams with valuable insights to the issues and challenges facing these communities.